Restaurant Bookkeeping Made Easy

 Restaurateurs have a passion for food and are great at feeding people.
 What they are sometimes less skilled at is managing the books for their restaurants so they are assured a consistent profit.

 As the business grows, bookkeeping can quickly become too complex for a restaurant owner to handle.
-If you do not feel sure of your ability, or lack sufficient resources for accurate and thorough food business bookkeeping, it may make sense to hire an outside service that specializes in restaurants, like BookWerks™.
+If you do not feel sure of your accounting abilities, or lack sufficient resources to accurately and thoroughly track your income and expenses, it may make sense to hire an outside bookkeeping service that specializes in restaurants, like BookWerks™.

-In order for restaurant bookkeeping to run like a well-oiled machine, five things are necessary:
+In order for restaurants to run like a well-oiled machine, five things are necessary:

 - Chart of Accounts